pejalptar/marc/docs/source/index.rst

                 print(reader.current_chunk)
                 # break/continue/raise

-`FatalReaderError` happens when reader cann't determine record's boundaries in the data stream.
+`FatalReaderError` happens when reader can't determine record's boundaries in the data stream.
 To avoid data misinterpretation it stops.
 In case of other errors (wrong encodind etc.) reader continues to the next record.